linked-db/linked-ql/README.md

 Obtain the Linked QL client for your target database:

-1. For SQL databases, install the regular SQL client you use for your DB - `pg` for PostgreSQL, `mysql2` for MySQL databases:
+1. For SQL databases, install the regular SQL client you use for your DB.
+(Typically, `pg` for PostgreSQL, `mysql2` for MySQL databases.)

+    Install the `pg` client (given a Postgres DB):

     ```cmd
     npm install pg
     ```

-    Import and instantiate Linked QL over your DB client:
+    Use Linked QL as a wrapper over that:

     ```js
-    // Import SQL as LinkedQl
+    // Import pg as LinkedQl
     import pg from 'pg';
     import LinkedQl from '@linked-db/linked-ql/sql';

-    // Connect
+    // Connect pg
     const pgClient = new pg.Client({
         host: 'localhost',
         port: 5432,
     });
     await pgClient.connect();

-    // Use as a wrapper
+    // Use LinkedQl as a wrapper over that
-    const linkedQlClient = new LinkedQl(pgClient, { dialect: 'postgres' });
+    const client = new LinkedQl(pgClient, { dialect: 'postgres' });
     ```

-2. For the client-side [*IndexedDB*](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) database, import and instantiate the *IDB* language driver.
+2. For the client-side *IndexedDB*, import and instantiate the *IDB* client.

-    > IndexedDB is a low-level API for client-side storage.

     ```js
     // Import IDB as LinkedQl
     import LinkedQl from '@linked-db/linked-ql/idb';

     // Create an instance.
-    const linkedQlClient = new LinkedQl;
+    const client = new LinkedQl;
     ```

-3. To work with Linked QL's in-memory object storage, import and instantiate the *ODB* language driver.
+3. To work with Linked QL's in-memory object storage, import and instantiate the *ODB* client.

-    > This is an environment-agnostic in-memory store.

     ```js
     // Import ODB as LinkedQl